foundation-model-stack/foundation-model-stack/final_project/README.md

-# COMS E6998 - High Performance Machine Learning Final Project (Spring 2025)
+# COMS E6998 - HPML Final Project (Spring 2025) - Group 3

+# Rubric
+README : 2 pts

+- A description of the project
+- An outline of the code repository
+- Example commands to execute the code
+- Results (including charts/tables) and your observations
+- Link to your wandb project board (Make sure the wandb project is publicly available)

 ## Dev Env Setup